swhid/specification/Chapters/6_Qualified_identifiers.md

 designates the same function `generate_intput_stream` as in the example above, but does not rely on any convention about line numbers.

+### 6.1.3 Bytes and line qualifiers are mutually exclusive

+As clearly defined in the grammar, bytes and line qualifiers are mutually exclusive, so only one of them can be used in a valid SWHID.

 ## 6.2 Context qualifiers

 ### 6.2.1 Origin qualifier